Ugelstad Laboratory - Colloid and Polymer Chemistry

 Ugelstad Laboratory tabs

-At Ugelstad Laboratory we carry out research at a high and, in some areas, internationally leading level within interface and colloid chemistry.
-Our investigations generally start from experimental or simulation studies of dissolved molecules and accumulation of these molecules at interfaces, via studies of how the resulting interfacial films influence the stability of colloidal dispersions, ending up with an understanding of how these microscopic phenomena govern large scale processes such as oil-water separation, water treatment, enhanced oil recovery, food processing, biomedicine and CO2 capture (see illustration).
+The research at Ugelstad Laboratory spans from experimental or simulation studies of dissolved molecules and assemblies of molecules at interfaces, via studies of how the resulting interfacial films influence the stability of colloidal dispersions, ending up with an understanding of how the molecular and interfacial phenomena govern large scale processes such as oil-water separation, water treatment, enhanced oil recovery, food processing, biomedicine and CO2 capture (see illustration).

-The group collaborates closely with national and international industry, research institutes (IFE, RISE-PFI, SINTEF) and academic groups throughout the world.
-We continuously invest in new instrumentation, develop novel experimental methodologies and maintain high HSE standards in our laboratory facilities.
-In this way, Ugelstad Laboratory offers a unique and ambitious research environment for students and scientists, aiming at educating highly qualified Master and PhD candidates for industrial and academic positions.
+The group collaborates closely with Norwegian and international industry, research institutes (IFE, RISE-PFI, SINTEF) and academic groups throughout the world.
+We continuously invest in new instrumentation, develop novel experimental methodologies and maintain high HSE-standards in our laboratory facilities.
+In this way, Ugelstad Laboratory offers a unique and ambitious research environment for students and young scientists, educating highly qualified Master and PhD candidates for industrial and academic positions in the cross section between interfacial and colloid chemistry and chemical engineering.

 An interface is the boundary between two phases where the properties are different from the adjacent phases.
 A colloidal dispersion is a multiphase system where particles, drops or bubbles, with sizes between 1 nm and 1 µm, are dispersed in a continuous matrix.
 Such suspensions, emulsions or foams can have enormous interfacial areas, which means that phenomena occurring at the interfaces are essential for the behaviour of these systems.
 Examples are interfacial tension, interfacial rheology, interfacial adsorption and desorption and interfacial forces, which are related to the stability of the dispersions.
 The stability must be promoted to prolong shelf-life and avoid alterations of texture and taste during the design of food products, for instance.
 In water treatment processes, on the other hand, the dispersions must be destabilised to obtain phase separation as efficiently as possible.
 The research at Ugelstad Laboratory is devoted to understanding how the efficiency of industrial processes and technical systems are linked to interfacial properties at the molecular scale.